-In applications with local shutdown and reset, the $\overline{\text{FLT}}$ output of each gate driver is polled separately, and the individual reset lines are asserted low independently to reset the motor controller after a fault condition.
+In applications with local shutdown and reset, the $\overline{\text{FLT}}$ output of each gate driver is polled separately, and the individual reset lines are independently asserted low to reset the motor controller after a fault condition.

-Figure 46.
-Local Shutdown and Reset for Noninverting (Left) and Inverting Input Configuration (Right)
+Figure 52.
+Local Shutdown and Reset for Noninverting (left) and Inverting Input Configuration (right)